 75 percent of us tune out a presentation after one minute if it doesn't have a clear direction.*

-What if the person tuning you out is your Employee?
+What if the person tuning you out is A PROSPECTIVE CLIENT?

 Curiously strong stats | Even better shared